yanlynnnnn/tp/docs/UserGuide.md

 Outcome:
 1. The Result Display will show a success message.
-1. GrAB3 will switch to the appointment tab.
+1. Homerce will switch to the appointment tab.
 1. You can now see all your appointments including the newly added appointment.